-- The obligation of the internal auditors to communicate the results of their findings and a description of how and to whom this should be done (reporting line).
-The reporting lines should promote independence and objectivity; - ii.
-The criteria for when and how the internal audit function may outsource some of its engagements to external experts; - The terms and conditions for which the internal audit function can be called upon to provide consulting or advisory services or carry out other special tasks; - iv.
-The responsibility of the Head of Internal Audit; - v.
-A requirement to comply with international standards for the professional practice of internal auditing; and - vi.
-Procedures for the coordination of the internal audit function with the external auditor. - 7.4 The Charter should empower the internal auditor, in the performance of his/her duties, to establish direct communication with any member of staff, to examine any activity of the SFI and to have full and unfettered access to records, files, data, personnel and physical property of the SFI.
+- 29. At a minimum, the Internal Audit Charter should establish: - a.
+The obligation of the internal auditors to communicate the results of their findings and a description of how and to whom this should be done (reporting line).
+The reporting lines should promote independence and objectivity; - b.
+The criteria for when and how the internal audit function may outsource some of its engagements to external experts; - c.
+The terms and conditions for which the internal audit function can be called upon to provide consulting or advisory services or carry out other special tasks; - d.
+The responsibility of the Head of Internal Audit; - e.
+A requirement to comply with international standards for the professional practice of internal auditing; and - f.
+Procedures for the coordination of the internal audit function with the external auditor and third parties. - 30.
+The Charter should empower the internal auditor, in the performance of his/her duties, to establish direct communication with any member of staff, to examine any activity of the SFI and to have full and unfettered access to records, files, data, personnel and physical property of the SFI.
 This includes access to management information systems and records, human resources records and the minutes of all consultative and decision-making bodies.

-8. THE AUDIT PLAN
+THE AUDIT PLAN

-- 8.1 The Head of Internal Audit should prepare the audit plan annually, which outlines the areas to be audited within the SFI.
-The plan should establish priorities, set objectives and ensure the efficient and effective use of audit resources. - 8.2 The areas to be audited by the internal auditors should be determined by a risk assessment of the internal control systems and the results of this assessment should guide the internal audit planning process.
-Not all of the potential scope areas may be covered every year, but the relevant activities should be incorporated based on the materiality of the risks identified. - 8.3 The audit plan should incorporate a comprehensive KYC/AML/CFT review program to assess the effectiveness of an SFI's ongoing compliance with the Central Bank's Guidelines for Supervised Financial Institutions on the Prevention of Money Laundering, Countering the Financing of Terrorism & Proliferation Financing and the relevant legislation.
+- 31. The Head of Internal Audit should prepare the audit plan which outlines the areas to be audited within the SFI.
+The plan should establish priorities, set objectives and ensure the efficient and effective use of audit resources. - 32.
+The areas to be audited by the internal auditors should be determined by a risk assessment of the internal control systems and the results of this assessment should guide the internal audit planning process.
+Not all of the potential scope areas may be covered every year, but the relevant activities should be incorporated based on the materiality of the risks identified. - 33.
+The audit plan should incorporate a comprehensive KYC/AML/CFT review program to assess the effectiveness of an SFI's ongoing compliance with the Central Bank's Guidelines for Supervised Financial Institutions on the Prevention of Money Laundering, Countering the Financing of Terrorism & Proliferation Financing and the relevant legislation.

-8.4 The audit plan should be documented and approved by the Audit Committee and amended as necessary to take into account changing circumstances.
+34. The audit plan should be documented and approved by the Audit Committee and amended as necessary to take into account changing circumstances.
 Amendments to the audit plan should be approved by the Audit Committee.

-9. INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY4
+INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY7